Learning to Segment Object Candidates via Recursive Neural Networks: Framework of Segmenting Object Proposals

-Feature combiner aims to aggregate the semantic information of the two child nodes and obtains the semantic representation of the merged node.
+$F_{c}$ aggregates the semantic information of the two child nodes and obtains the semantic representation of the merged node.
 It takes semantic features of the original regions as leaf nodes, and recursively aggregates them to the root node in a bottom-up manner.
 In order to ensure the recursive procedure can be applied, the dimensionality of parent node features is set the same as that of child node features.
 Thus, the architecture of the feature combiner is identical to that of the semantic mapper, except that it has 512 ($2\times256$) input neurons.
+Similarly, $\theta_{c}=\{W_c, \mathbf{b}_{c}\}$ are its learnt parameters, where $W_c$ and $\mathbf{b}_{c}$ are the weight matrix and bias, respectively.